djetelina/Redditbot/README.md

 Redditbot
 =========

-Welcome to reddit bot!
+Welcome!
 Feel free to add plugins, or commit changes to old ones!

+Redditbot was made for /r/scrolls, feel free to use him on different subreddits.